- Anti-capitalist activist

 In 1998 Klein married the TV journalist and documentary fimmaker Avi Lewis, who was raised in a family loyal to the Canadian Socialist Party.

 Klein finished writing her book in 2000 and published it under the title No Logo: No Space, No Choice, No Jobs, which has been described as the “Das Kapital of the anti-corporate movement.”
-In her book, Klein laments that corporations advance greed to the economic detriment of the workforce and the consumer.
-According to The Guardian, No Logo “became the handbook of the anti-globalisation protests” at the turn of the 21st century.
+In her book, Klein laments that corporations have become vendors not merely of products, but of brands, which, according to the author, advance greed at the highest corporate level—to the economic detriment of the workforce and the consumer.
+According to The Guardian, Klein's book, which sold approximately a million copies, “politicised a generation of twentysomethings” and “became the handbook of the anti-globalisation protests” at the turn of the 21st century.

-In 2007 Klein published The Shock Doctrine: The Rise of Disaster Capitalism, which casts the late Nobel laureate Milton Friedman as the “grand guru of the movement for unfettered capitalism,” whose devotees, she charges, favor “the elimination of the public sphere, total liberation for corporations, and skeletal social spending.”
+In 2007 Klein published The Shock Doctrine: The Rise of Disaster Capitalism, which spent 28 weeks on The New York Times bestseller list and was translated into some 30 languages.
+In this book, Klein casts the late Nobel laureate Milton Friedman as the “grand guru of the movement for unfettered capitalism,” which she describes as a “fundamentalist” economic system of “free-market absolutism” whose devotees favor “the elimination of the public sphere, total liberation for corporations, and skeletal social spending.”
 Moreover, Klein argues that conservative politicians view natural and political disasters alike as “exciting market opportunities” to conduct “orchestrated raids on the public sphere”—with the aim of imposing predatory free-market policies upon unwilling citizens who first have been disoriented, or “shocked,” by something hugely traumatic.

 In 2011 Klein supported the anti-capitalist Occupy Wall Street (OWS) movement, lauding its efforts “to change the world” and urging its activists to fulfill the promises of the anti-globalization protests in which she herself had participated a decade earlier.
 Klein called OWS a “beautiful movement” and told its members, “I love you.”